CASE STUDY

 Data collection from your business units and suppliers is critical to rendering a complete picture of supplier performance.
 Ultimately, it all boils down to accountability—not only holding your suppliers accountable but your organization just as accountable.
 When suppliers see that, they’ll know you’re a good customer and will do their best to bring value to the relationship.

-So, encourage a partnership mindset—with your teammates, fellow employees, and suppliers—to maximize your team’s and the business’s success.
+So, encourage a partnership mindset—with your teammates, fellow employees, and suppliers—to maximize your sourcing team’s and the business’s success.

 Danielle Salyers